 It has taken us four months to watch the sixth season of the 21st century Doctor Who.
-Matt Smith is well established as the 11th incarnation of the Doctor, and Karen Gillan returns as his companion, Amy, now married to Rory (Arthur Darvill) who has a brilliantly comic touch at times, adding some welcome lightness, but who also shows amazing depth and loyalty.
+Matt Smith is well established as the 11th incarnation of the Doctor, and Karen Gillan returns as his companion, Amy.
+She is now married to Rory (Arthur Darvill) who has a brilliantly comic touch at times.
+This adds some welcome lightness, but also shows amazing depth and loyalty.

 The opening episode, ‘A Christmas Carol’, was shown in December 2010.
 It features a Scrooge-like character, who refuses to let Amy and Rory’s honeymoon spaceship arrive.
 The Doctor works some Dickens-like magic, and there’s a bittersweet ending; it’s nicely done, if a little twee.